Voting methods in deliberative assemblies: Repeated balloting

-Repeated balloting is done when no candidate achieves a majority vote.
-In this case, no candidates are involuntarily eliminated.
+Repeated balloting or the majority rule is the standard election method for most parliamentary elections.
+In it, a candidate is elected if they receive support from a majority of the voters.
+At no point are any candidates involuntarily eliminated, as they would under instant-runoff voting or the exhaustive ballot.
 Mason's Manual states, "In the absence of a special rule, a majority vote is necessary to elect officers and a plurality is not sufficient.
 A vote for the election of officers, when no candidate receives a majority vote, is of no effect, and the situation remains exactly as though no vote had been taken."
 Demeter's Manual states, "The fact that a majority (or a plurality) of the votes are cast for an ineligible candidate does not entitle the candidate receiving the next highest number of votes to be declared elected.
 In such a case, the voters have failed to make a choice, and they proceed to vote again."

 Repeated balloting allows a dark horse or compromise candidate, who received few votes in the first round, to become the candidate that opposing factions agree to settle on.
 Moreover, it can prevent a candidate who is opposed by the majority of the electorate from being elected, as might happen under plurality.

 A disadvantage is that if no one drops out of the race, and the voters are unwilling to switch sides, balloting can theoretically go on forever.
 In the U.S. presidential election of 1800, Thomas Jefferson and Aaron Burr were tied at 73 electoral votes each, and in accordance with the Constitution the election was determined via a contingent election in the House of Representatives, where it took six days of debate and 36 ballots to elect Jefferson as the winner.

 Between rounds of balloting, members can make motions to help the assembly complete the election within a reasonable time.
 For instance, the assembly may vote to drop the candidate having the lowest vote after each successive vote, or reopen nominations for the office in order to secure a candidate on whom the majority can agree.
 This can help break a deadlock.
-In the 1855-56 election for Speaker of the House, the chamber, which had been deadlocked for 129 ballots, adopted a plurality rule stating that, if after three more ballots no one garnered a majority of the votes, the person receiving the highest number of votes on the next ensuing ballot would be declared to have been chosen speaker.
+In the 1855-56 election for Speaker of the House, the chamber, which had been deadlocked for 129 ballots, adopted a plurality rule stating that, if after three more ballots no one garnered a majority of the votes, the person receiving the highest number of votes on the next ensuing ballot would be declared speaker.
 On the decisive 133rd ballot, Nathaniel P. Banks received the most votes, 103 votes out of 214, or five less than a majority, and was elected speaker.